shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-01-Introduction.md

 Shoutem uses [React](https://facebook.github.io/react/) and [React Native](https://facebook.github.io/react-native/) as frameworks for building cross-platform apps.
 React is an open source JavaScript library that provides a way to build user interfaces (UIs), while React Native exposes iOS and Android **native** components so they can be used in React environment.
 If you haven't used these technologies before, our [React Native school](http://school.shoutem.com/) can help you get started!

-We use [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) as a simpler way to write UI components with tags.
+We use [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) as a simple way to write UI components with tags.
 Building an app screen with JSX is as easy as:

 <p class="image">
 <img src='{{ site.url }}/img/my-first-extension/jsx-component-example.png'/>